swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-53-link-the-model-to-label-studio.md

 labeling process.
 In the next chapter, we will retrain the model using the new data we have labeled.

+You fixed some of the previous issues:

+- [x] Labeling of supplemental data is accelerated with AI assistance

 !!! abstract "Take away"

     - **AI-assisted labeling creates a virtuous cycle**: Using your model to